-Valuable tools and resources support product certification via the Continua Design Guidelines, including: the Continua Enabling Software Library (CESL) and test tool development, representing millions of dollars worth of software development created by Continua to enable complete end-to-end functionality.
+Valuable tools and resources support product certification via the Continua Design Guidelines, including: the Continua Enabling Software Library (CESL), CODE for Healthcare and test tool development, representing millions of dollars worth of software development created by Continua to enable complete end-to-end functionality.
 PCHAlliance members have access to Continua Certified Experts (CCE), pre-market interoperability testing, Technical Operations Leads and brand support for Continua Certified products.
 PCHAlliance also participates in a series of events around the world to connect members with buyers, as well as Plugfests, Summits and an online Product Showcase highlighting Continua Certified products and services.

 The Continua Council is the Continua Design Guidelines governing body, boasting today's most dynamic, forward-thinking and successful organizations: AT&T, Samsung, Intel, Orange, Philips, Roche Diagnostics, Eli Lilly, ResMed and CSIRO.

 Download our white paper Fundamentals of Data Exchange for a basic description of the data that is being exchanged between sensors, gateways, and end services and the value-add Continua provides beyond the referenced standards to make implementations truly interoperable.